Industrial Heritage Stronghold

 ‘Fighting From Home’ is a creative engagement programme led by artist Luke Perry exploring the wider impacts of WWI on society and the town.
 Luke will deliver an 8-month programme of action-based research and creative activities designed to create new connections between different generations focusing on Featherstone’s past to inform and inspire children and young people.

-Luke will gather research, memories and ideas to help develop designs for a new permanent artwork to be located at Mill Pond Meadows that will be a tribute to the significant contributions and sacrifices made by women, workers, children and families in WWI.
+Luke will gather research, memories and ideas to help develop designs for a new permanent artwork located at Mill Pond Meadows that will be a tribute to the significant contributions and sacrifices made by women, workers, children and families in WWI.